-Some people may think that a woman (or man) who is smart, educated, caring and still a virgin in her late twenties or early thirties is unique, or worse abnormal.
-You may be surprised to know that according to a Center for Disease Control and Prevention report, 7 percent of unmarried women between the ages of 25 and 29 have never had sex; 5 percent of unmarried women between the ages of 30 and 34 are virgins as are 4.3 percent of women between the ages of 35 and 39.
+Some people may think that a woman or man who is smart, educated, caring and still a virgin in their late twenties or early thirties is unique, or worse, abnormal.
+You may be surprised to know that according to a Center for Disease Control and Prevention report, 4.8 percent of women between the ages of 25 and 29 have never had sex (4.4 for men); 2.4 percent of women and 3.3 percent of men between the ages of 30 and 34 are virgins, as are 1.5 percent of women and 1.6 percent of men between the ages of 35 and 39.

 Advice for Older Virgins

-Women who are older and have not lost their virginity or dated can face many challenges, including those misguided perceptions of others.
+People who have not lost their virginity or dated prior to 30, can face many challenges, including the misguided perceptions of others.
 In a society that is far more open talking about sexual experiences in general conversation, those without such experiences can feel they have little or nothing to contribute.

 Focus on Your Social Life

-There is a saying; Life is what is happening while you're making other plans.
+There is a saying: Life is what is happening while you're making other plans.
 Being in school does not mean you have to give up dating or making friends.
-Just like with your studies, you have to balance classroom lectures, with laundry and eating and sleeping; so it is fair to say you can learn to balance a social life.
-Plus, a social life is what will lead you to meeting some very wonderful men.
-Sixty-three percent of married couples meet through a network of friends.
-On average 30% of couples say they met via the Internet.
-As for the bar scene…only nine percent of women and 2 percent of men say they found a relationship through this method of meeting.
+Just like with your studies, you have to balance classroom lectures with laundry and eating and sleeping, so it is fair to say you can learn to balance a social life.
+Plus, a social life is what will lead you to meeting some very wonderful partners.
+How might you meet someone?
+According to ReportLinker:

 Don't Wait for THE One